Fate, Effort, and Time: The Complete, Proven Dharmic Framework to Master Life’s Outcomes

 Support Dharma Renaissance

-Karma acts as a causal law aligned with dharma; ethical action creates favorable conditions while harmful action yields suffering, with seeds maturing over time.
+Karma functions as a causal law aligned with dharma.
+Skillful and ethical action creates favorable conditions over time, while harmful action produces suffering as karmic seeds mature.